The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Trading Activity and Disagreement

 \autoref{fig:daily_volume} provides a more granular, daily view of trading volume and net inflow for YES and NO shares in each candidate's market.
-YES shares are more actively traded in both the Trump and Harris markets, while NO shares dominate in the Biden market, albeit at a much smaller scale, following his announcement of withdrawal.
-The higher trading volume on YES shares can be attributed to two factors: (1) YES shares carry higher prices, which partially explains the significantly higher dollar volume on Trump YES compared to Harris YES, and (2) traders tend to trade in the market of the candidate they support, contributing to higher YES volume in both the Trump and Harris markets.
-Overall, the Trump YES share dominates all other token markets, especially as the election date approaches, consistent with the Trump market's role as the most actively traded throughout the sample period.
-As the election nears, the net inflow of NO shares surpasses that of YES shares in the Harris market, a pattern opposite to what is observed in the Trump market.
-The net inflow plots reveal a signal that trading volume alone obscures: the direction of ``new money'' in the final days consistently points toward a Trump victory.
+YES shares are more actively traded in both the Trump and Harris markets, while NO shares dominate in the Biden market, at a much smaller scale, after President Biden's withdrawal.
+The higher dollar volume on YES shares can be attributed to two factors: (1) YES shares carry higher prices, which partially explains the significantly higher dollar volume on Trump YES compared to Harris YES, and (2) traders may tend to trade in the market of the candidate they support, contributing to higher YES volume in both the Trump and Harris markets.
+Overall, the Trump YES share dominates all other markets, especially as the election approaches.
+In the final days, the net inflow of NO shares surpasses that of YES shares in the Harris market, a pattern opposite to what is observed in the Trump market.
+The net-inflow plots therefore reveal a signal that trading volume alone obscures: the direction of new capital in the final days points toward a Trump victory.